rvmoldova/react-native-circleci-orb/README.md

 This Orb provides three different categories of tools to help you build and test your React Native app on CircleCI:

 * **Executors**: Machines which are configured for use with React Native.
-* **Commands**: Individual tasks which you can piece together in your own jobs to perform tasks like installing dependencies, building an APK, or running Detox tests.
+* **Commands**: Individual tasks which you can piece together in your own jobs to perform tasks like installing dependencies, building an APK/AAB, or running Detox tests.
 * **Jobs**: Groups of commands which are typically used together as a stage in a pipeline.

 ## Setup